ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-97. Your friend is training a logistic regression model for a binary classification problem using the L2 loss for optimization.
+Q. Your friend is training a logistic regression model for a binary classification problem using the L2 loss for optimization.
 Explain to him why this is a bad choice and which loss he should be using instead.

 <details><summary><b>Answer</b></summary>